Lycurgus1/CI_Jenkins/README.md

 # Continuous integration with Jenkins

+## What is Jenkins
+- An automation software, written in Java.
+Its principle use is with continuous integration
+- This enables projects to be continuously built and tested
+- Thus overall software delivery is faster and can enables working with testing and deployment software
+- It uses the pipeline-as-a-code concept, enabling automation

-## Jenkins
+## Jenkins set up
 **Creating a project**
+1. Click on ```New item```
-1. Enter descripton of project
+2. Enter descripton of project
-2. Discord old builds ticked normally
+3. Discord old builds ticked normally
-3. Enter github repositry under github project tickbox
+4. Enter github repositry under github project tickbox
-4. Restrict where project can be run
+5. Restrict where project can be run
 	- Tick then fill in box with sparta-ubuntu-node
-5 .Source code
+6 .Source code
 	- Use git per industry standard.
 	- Copy link to repositry as ssh per git clone syntax
 	- Means jenkins will need verified keys